The Date Posted is the first form field in the Post Interface and how you use it has consequences.

 Scheduling a post in the future

-If you choose a future date when creating a post you will be asked if you want this post will be automatically released in the future.
-If you click on yes and click submit, the post will be automatically released on the date that is chosen without having to come back to the editor to release the post.
-Additionally, your post will be emailed to all of your subscribers on the chosen future date.
+If you choose a future date when creating a post, you will be asked if you want this post will be automatically released in the future.
+If you click on yes and click submit, the post will be automatically released on the chosen date without having to return to the editor to release the post.
+Additionally, your post will be emailed to your subscribers on the preferred future date.
 Selecting no will revert the date-time to the current date.